 If you would like support to complete your child’s ASQ questionnaire, please contact our Surrey-wide 0-19 Advice Line.
 The advice line is available on 01883 340 922 from 8am to 5pm, Monday to Friday (excluding bank holidays) and provides support on all aspects of child health, development and parenting.

-Please take a moment to view the one year page in their Personal Child Health Record ’red book’ which highlights the many new skills they may be developing at this age.
+The 1-year page in your child's Personal Child Health Record 'Red book’ highlights the new skills they may be developing at this age.

-Your child will also be due their 1 year immunisations which you will need to arrange with your GP surgery.
+Your child is now due their 1-year immunisations which you can book through your GP surgery.

-The 10-12 month review is an opportunity to review your child’s progress including information on:
+The 10-12 month review is an opportunity to review your child’s progress including: